Assistive Devices for People with Hearing Loss

 The various alerting and alarm systems include: doorbell alerting systems, telephone signaling systems, smoke alarms, security alarms, wake-up alarms, baby-cry alarms and paging devices.
 These devices use flashing lights or a small vibrating device instead of ringing bells and chimes.

-FM System Assistive Listening Devices
+FM System

-In a classroom or meeting room, a hard-of- hearing person, even with a powerful hearing aid, may have difficulty understanding the voice of the speaker.
+In a classroom or meeting room, a hard of hearing person, even with a powerful hearing aid, may have difficulty understanding the voice of the speaker.
 A number of electronic systems can help overcome this problem by bringing the speaker closer to the ears of the hard-of-hearing person, and by eliminating some of the background noise.
-Each system has a transmitter which sends the signals, and a receiver which picks up those signals and delivers them at increased sound levels into the ears of the hard-of-hearing persons wherever he or she may be sitting.
+Each system has a transmitter which sends the signals, and a receiver which picks up those signals and delivers them at increased sound levels into the ears of the hard of hearing persons, wherever he or she may be sitting.

 Amplified Handsets